pjdsant/winhctl/README.md

 # SpyClass - This library can discovery all ClassName, Handler and Index from Window Caption.
 To use spyclass.exe, follow these steps:

-1 - Download spyclass.exe and install in your OS. ie “C:\likewater\spyclass.exe”.
+1 - Download spyclass.exe and install in your OS. ie “C:\PJSIT\spyclass.exe”.

 2 - Run the command “.\spyclass.exe “Main Form Caption”